LuluW8071/ASL-Alphabet-Detection/README.md

     streamlit run main.py
     ```

-This project utilizes the `EfficientNetB0` CNN architecture model for image classification.
-The pre-trained model is available in the `models/` directory.
-You can load the model file `efficientnet_model.pth` on Colab or a local device to perform inference on American Sign Language images.
+<i>This project utilizes the `EfficientNetB0` CNN architecture model for image classification.
+The pre-trained model is available in the `model/` directory.
+You can load the model file `efficientnet_model.pth` on Colab or a local device to perform inference on American Sign Language images.</i>

-<i>The pre-trained models are available in the `models/` directory.
-Simply load `models/efficientnet_model.pth` on Colab or a local device.</i>

 ---
 Feel free to report any issues you encounter. </br>